13108 Simoneaux Lane Charlotte, NC 28277

 Luxury Taylor Morrison Townhome in the vibrant Ballantyne area!!
-This brand new 3-story home with a second floor balcony/deck is thoughtfully designed for everyday living and entertaining.
-The main floor invites you to an open flex area - make this your large office or Rec room perfect for game nights with friends and family.
-The gourmet kitchen on the second level with double oven, granite countertops, upgraded cabinets and gas cooktop is a chef's wish come true.
-Enjoy a quiet dinner in the dining area or entertain on the large kitchen island .
-The spacious gathering room opens to the outdoor balcony.
+This brand new 3-story home with a second floor balcony is thoughtfully designed for everyday living and entertaining.
+The main floor invites you to an open flex area - make this your large office or rec room, perfect for game nights with friends and family.
+The gourmet kitchen on the second level with double oven, granite countertops, upgraded cabinets, office nook and gas cooktop is a chef's wish come true.
+Enjoy a quiet dinner in the dining area, entertain on the large kitchen island or take it outside to the balcony and enjoy your cocktail there!
+The large open gathering room invites you to relax and unwind after a long day!
 Third level features the owner's suite and 2 large bedrooms.
-Multiple gathering spaces that flow beautifully together makes this one of a kind.
-Welcome home!
+2 car garage and multiple gathering spaces that flow beautifully together lets you know you have found the one!

 Listing Brokerage NameEXP Realty LLC Fort Mill